-This subject is based on the knowledge acquired by the students in the subjects of Fundamentals of Computer Technology, Computer Structure and Organisation and Fundamentals of Programming, all three of them taught during the two previous four-month periods.
+This course builds on the knowledge acquired by students in the subjects of Fundamentals of Computer Technology, Computer Structure and Organization and Fundamentals of Programming, all three of which were taught during the two preceding semesters.

 2. SKILLS

 Basic, Generic and Cross Curricular Skills.